 No, its absolutely and 100% free...go nuts.

 The non dual way is simply any person or group who finds a "spiritual home" in loving others.
-People of the non dual way become instruments of love in the world because they see other people as "intimately connected to home regardless of surface differences (i.e., looks, belief, disagreements family, gender, political stance, etc.).
+People of the nondual way become instruments of love in the world because they see all people as "intimately" connected regardless of surface differences (i.e., looks, belief, disagreements family, gender, political stance, etc.).

 What is the purpose of this site?

 To make the world a better place.
-To begin, click Where Do I Start.
+To begin, click, What is Contemplative Practice?

 Because its true.
 Everyone and everything is intimately connected and this truth can be seen everywhere from science (ecology) to the inner world of spirituality (we all share the same well of "consciousness").
 Getting humanity to wake up to the oneness that IS reality has profound implications in overcoming a number of unnecessary sufferings and global crises (i.e., terrorism, abuses of every kind, ecological crisis, bullying, feelings of loneliness, poverty, religious and political wars, etc...)